vborets/GoogleCloudSkillsboost/Develop GenAI Apps with Gemini and Streamlit Challenge Lab/lab.md

 # Develop GenAI Apps with Gemini and Streamlit: Challenge Lab || [GSP517](https://www.cloudskillsboost.google/focuses/87315?parent=catalog) ||

+###  welcome back to the channel let's start this lab

 * Navigate to **Workbench** from [here](https://console.cloud.google.com/vertex-ai/workbench/instances?)

 ### Run it on jupyter noteboosk terminal